 If the estate trustee is a professional, then unless they have a small practice the estate trustee should charge HST on their fees.

 If the estate trustee is not a professional, the compensation paid by the estate is normally taxable personal income of the estate trustee.
 The estate trustee should declare the compensation on their tax return in the year received and pay income taxes on it accordingly.
 (As a result, some Wills expressly make a bequest to the estate trustee, rather than paying compensation).

-CRA’s position is that the estate should secure an employer number, issue a T4, deduct taxes from the compensation and remit them directly to CRA, and to pay the employer’s portion of CPP and EI.
+CRA’s position is that the estate should secure an employer number, issue a T4, deduct taxes from the compensation and remit them directly to CRA, and to pay the employer’s portion of CPP.
 The cost of this – both in terms of the payments, and the complexity of filling in the right forms – is real, and thus best done by someone with regular experience with the process.

 Delegation and double-charging